conig/msemtools/README.md

 of heterogeneity within studies (level 2), and
 `r moderation_object2$table %>% filter(model.name == 'Type') %>% select(R2_3) %>% '*'(100) %>% papertools::digits(2)`%
 of heterogeneity between studies (level 3).

+Which evaluates to:

+The covariates which significantly moderated the baseline model were ‘country’ and ‘type’.
+‘Country’ explained 12.09% of heterogeneity within studies (level 2), and 66.06% of heterogeneity between studies (level 3).
+‘Type’ explained 6.93% of heterogeneity within studies (level 2), and 79.43% of heterogeneity between studies (level 3).